 In simple terms, liquidity in Forex refers to the availability of buyers and sellers in the market, allowing for smoother trade execution.
 In trading, liquidity represents areas where buy or sell orders can be quickly executed.

 "Draw on Liquidity" (DOL) refers to the liquidity sweep that targets active traders' stop-losses or triggers pending orders (Buy Stop or Sell Stop).
+DOL is the key factor determining a price movement's direction and primary objective.

 How to Trade the ICT One Trade Setup For Life?